What Is Considered Bail Jumping?

 What Do I Do if I Missed My Court Date?

 If you missed your court date, you should contact your attorney immediately to find out if the Judge ordered a bench warrant or stayed a bench warrant.
 If a bench warrant was ordered, you need to come to court as soon as possible in order to get your case back on the calendar.
-In the event your bench warrant was stayed, your attorney will be able to give you the new court date.
+In the event your bench warrant was stayed, your attorney would be able to give you a new court date.

 You can also check to see if you have a new court date by going to Webcrims.
 If you cannot find your case by name and/or your docket or indictment number, most likely a bench warrant has been ordered.
 You need to make arrangements to come back to court, no later than 30 days from the missed court date to avoid getting charged with New York Bail Jumping.